OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-02.md

 ## Ezra 2:40

-> The Levites: the descendants of Jeshua and Kadmiel, of the line of Hodaviah, 74.
+> The Levites: the family of Jeshua and Kadmiel, from the line of Hodaviah, 74.

 ## Ezra 2:41

-> The musicians: the descendants of Asaph, 128.
+> The musicians: the family of Asaph, 128.

 ## Ezra 2:42